Jamazi4/bimcat/node-notes.md

 Runtime:

 - cache node outputs
-- capped/uncapped shapes, solidify, get normal,
+- solidify, get normal,
+- change/lock inputs conditionally

 UI:

 - highlight wrong links
 - shift + click to select
 - lock node menu buttons
+- for extrude remove buffer positions ending up as not a part of indices
+- color picker in output node
+- left click in node editor to pan, hide context menu
+- addNode menu to have search

 additionally some tools that might need adding